AbbVie lifts profit target after cancer drug powers third-quarter beat

-(Reuters) - AbbVie Inc (ABBV.N) beat Wall Street estimates for third-quarter profit and raised its earnings forecast for the year on Friday, driven by strong sales of blockbuster cancer medicine Imbruvica.
+Nov 2 (Reuters) - AbbVie Inc beat Wall Street estimates for third-quarter profit and raised its earnings forecast for the year on Friday, driven by strong sales of blockbuster cancer medicine Imbruvica.

-Imbruvica, which the company markets with partner Johnson & Johnson (JNJ.N), brought in $972 million in the third quarter, up 41 percent from a year earlier and above the average Wall Street estimate of $885.6 million.
+Imbruvica, which the company markets with partner Johnson & Johnson, brought in $972 million in the third quarter, up 41 percent from a year earlier and above the average Wall Street estimate of $885.6 million.

 In the quarter ended Sept.
 30, AbbVie’s top-selling drug Humira generated revenue of $5.12 billion, ahead of the $5.10 billion forecast by nine analysts polled by IBES Refinitiv.